Healthy Fiddleleaf Fig (Ficus lyrata) in bright indirect, also known as Fiddleleaf Fig

 Process

-Air layering takes 6-8 weeks for roots to develop.
-Stem cuttings root in water in 3-6 weeks, then need 4-8 weeks to establish in soil.
+In practice, air layering takes 6-8 weeks for roots to develop.
+A practical check: stem cuttings root in water in 3-6 weeks, then need 4-8 weeks to establish in soil.

 Pitfalls